ereppond/AWS_Forecast_Review/AWS Forecasting GUI Tool.md

 > Here your predictor is likely either an AutoML, Prophet, or one of the other modeling options you built your forecast with.
 Once you click 'Create a forecast', the forecast should be done within minutes. <br> This image will appear on your screen with the forecast is done. ![](https://docs.aws.amazon.com/forecast/latest/dg/images/gs-step3-created-banner.png)

 ### Step 4 : Forecast Lookup
-> Since we want to look at an item in our data that has a lot of data, we will get the forecast for the most common value.
+> Since we want to look at an item in our data that has a lot of data, we will get the forecast for the most common value. <br>
 ![](https://raw.githubusercontent.com/ereppond/AWS_Forecast_Review/master/pictures/value_counts.PNG)<br>
 For link to image, click [here](https://github.com/ereppond/AWS_Forecast_Review/blob/master/pictures/value_counts.PNG).